Undergraduate Certificate Definition, Procedures, and Policies

 - At least six (6) units of credit must be upper division UA course work.

-- No more than six (6) units of credit used to complete the certificate can also be used for a current degree requirement (i.e., major, minor, or General Education) or second certificate.**
+- No more than 50% of the units of credit used to complete the certificate can also be used for a current degree requirement (i.e., major, minor, or General Education), second certificate, or previously awarded degree program.**

 - Offering units may determine whether course work taken at another institution may be applied to a certificate.
 A minimum of six (6) units used to complete the certificate must be University credit.